 ELT CHOUTARI is a web magazine that started as a wiki collaborative project in January 2009.
 It was established to supplement the ELT conversations that have been going on for many years within the mailing list of NELTA (Nepal English Language Teachers’ Association).
 In July 2009, we started posting the webzine’s monthly issues on this blog so our conversation can be heard by the rest of the ELT community outside NELTA (here’s what one member wrote in the original “about” page).

 First initiated by Ghanashyam Sharma (Shyam), who was accompanied by Bal Krishna Sharma and Prem Bahadur Phyak, this networking initiative had six core moderators (Sajan Kumar Karn, Kamal Poudel, and Hem Raj Kafle joined later) from 2009-2012.
-The initiative is now run by a new team of editors (see below).
+The initiative is now run by a new team of editors (see here: Our team).

 More than 500 NELTA teachers and friends have posted entries and left comments.
 You can see the viewer count at the bottom of the navigation panel on the right of any entry page–which is already incredibly high.
-In early 2010, NELTA appreciated the initiative of the bloggers on this team by providing liason and support through its Executive Member Mr. Kamal Poudel, who coordinates this web-zine as a part of a larger initiative that is called “Nelta Networking” (please read this post by Kamal Poudel).
+In early 2010, NELTA appreciated the initiative of the bloggers on this team by providing liason and support through its the then Executive Member Mr. Kamal Poudel, who coordinated this digital magazine as a part of a larger initiative that is called “Nelta Networking” (please read this post by Kamal Poudel).

 We believe that we can develop very useful and probably most relevant intellectual/professional resources for the Nepalese teachers, scholars, researchers, and students (especially in the long run) by making our own professional conversations, news and updates, research materials, theoretical discussions, and ideas from practical experiences, and so on available through a discussion forum like this.